 - Health insurance

 Competitive Preference Priority

 - Research project focuses on one or more of the following geographic areas: sub-Saharan Africa, Southeast Asia, and South Asia (3 points)

 - Research project focuses on one of the 78 priority languages selected from the U.S. Department of Education's list of Less Commonly Taught Languages (2 points)

 - Research project in the field of: economics, engineering, international development, global education, mathematics, political science, public health, science, or technology (5 points)

 Individual applicants must apply through their university and follow campus application instructions; the university submits one grant application and redistributes the fellowships to individual awardees.
 Students must register in the Department of Education’s electronic submission system – G5 which can be found at www.G5.gov where they can download an application.

-Applicants should plan to attend a campus Fulbright-Hays Workshop.
+Applicants should plan to attend a campus Fulbright-Hays Workshop during the spring semester.
 The workshop is mandatory for students who want a full staff review of their proposal.
 Students planning to apply during the next Fulbright-Hays fellowship cycle may also attend to help plan ahead.

 Since IRB approval is important for ALL student research projects and must be obtained PRIOR to receiving funding,